 4. Stay and Explore Getaways: Cross-Country Skiing and Snowshoe

 Winter brings new and exciting ways to connect with nature and each other.
 Cross-country skiing is one of the favourite pastimes of local couples.
-There are many fine Nordic trail systems within our 28,000 square miles; you'll find cross-country trail systems within driving distance of every city and town.
-If you're looking for even more freedom to explore some back country spots, we recommend snowshoeing because walking on snow is fun!
+Find Nordic ski trail systems within driving distance of cities and towns.
+If you're looking for even more freedom to explore some back-country spots, we recommend snowshoeing because walking on snow is fun.
 End the day refreshed and ready to relax with that special someone at any of the bed and breakfasts, hotels and motels.
-Our B&B owners, hotel and motel properties will cater to your needs to ensure you have the best getaway; they are local experts who know all the best snow, restaurants, shopping and entertainment spots.
+B&B owners, hotel and motel properties will cater to your needs to ensure you have the best getaway; they are local experts who know all the best snow, restaurants, shopping and entertainment spots.

 Nordic Ski and Snowshoe Trails: View All Ski Trails in Algoma

 Algoma Country's largest municipality, Sault Ste.
 Marie offers a mix of outdoor fun and urban amenities during the winter months.
 There are a variety of accommodations to suit every couple's budget from branded hotels, family-owned motels, and even chalets all within the city limits.
 No matter where you stay, you're always close to entertainment, restaurants, shopping and winter adventures.

 - Bon Soo Winter Carnival is held annually each February and is Northern Ontario's largest winter carnival.
 There are concerts, games and activities, pancakes breakfasts, dinners, foodie events and more.